strapi/strapi/docs/v3.x/admin-panel/customization.md

 To change the top-left displayed admin panel's logo, add your custom image at `./admin/src/assets/images/logo-strapi.png`.

+To change the login page's logo, add your custom image at `./admin/src/assets/images/logo_strapi.png`.

 ::: tip
 make sure the size of your image is the same as the existing one (434px x 120px).
 :::